Essential Oils and their gifts: Lemongrass (Cymbopogon citratus, Cymbopogon flexuosus)

 Lemongrass is non-toxic.
 However, it can cause skin irritation and sensitisation, so use this oil in moderation and avoid applying on hypersensitive, diseased or damaged skin, and always dilute in vegetable oil, cream or lotion before applying to skin; do not apply neat to skin; do not take internally; and, avoid if you are taking diabetic medication.
 (Tisserand and Young 2014 p 118, 334).
 Use all essential oil moderately, have breaks between use, and regularly change the essential oil or essential oil blend you use (to avoid sensitisation).
 Apply five drops of essential oil to five millilitres of base medium (vegetable oil, cream or lotion).

-Check out my books to discover more about Lemongrass essential oil, and the facinating background story of numerous other essential oils, and how to blend and apply them effectively and safely to maximise their full potential.
+Check out my books to discover more about Lemongrass essential oil, and the fascinating background story of numerous other essential oils, and how to blend and apply them effectively and safely to maximise their full potential:

 References